Skip to main content

 Allegations

 The patient’s family filed a lawsuit against the anesthesiologist and the dentist alleging that the procedure should not have been performed in the dentist’s office due to the patient’s cardiac condition.
-The lawsuit against the anesthesiologist further alleged that she did not properly manage the code resulting in the patient’s death.
+The lawsuit against the anesthesiologist further alleged that he did not properly manage the code resulting in the patient’s death.

 Legal implications